ON THIS PAGE: You will learn about the different types of treatments doctors use for people with cervical cancer. Use

 Sometimes, doctors advise their patients not to have sexual intercourse during radiation therapy.
 Women may resume normal sexual activity within a few weeks after treatment if they feel ready.

-Learn more about the basics of radiation therapy or read the American Society for Radiation Oncology’s pamphlet, Radiation Therapy for Gynecologic Cancers (PDF).
+Learn more about the basics of radiation therapy or read the American Society for Radiation Oncology’s pamphlet, Radiation Therapy for Gynecologic Cancers (PDF; please note that this link takes you to a separate, external website).

 Systemic therapy is the use of medication to destroy cancer cells.
 This type of medication is given through the bloodstream to reach cancer cells throughout the body.
 Systemic therapies for cervical cancer are given by a gynecologic oncologist or medical oncologist, doctors who specialize in treating cancer with medication.